dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 # Introduction

-Charting options in React Native aren't well suited for plotting lots of data, or streaming data at a high frequency.
+Charting libraries in React Native aren't well suited for plotting lots of data or streaming data at a high frequency.
-The common existing charting libraries such as [Victory Native](https://formidable.com/open-source/victory/docs/native/), [react-native-svg-charts](https://github.com/JesperLekland/react-native-svg-charts), and [react-native-pathjs-charts](https://github.com/capitalone/react-native-pathjs-charts) are mostly SVG based, and performance is very bad for anything other than displaying a static chart of a hundred or so points.
+Common libraries such as [Victory Native](https://formidable.com/open-source/victory/docs/native/), [react-native-svg-charts](https://github.com/JesperLekland/react-native-svg-charts), and [react-native-pathjs-charts](https://github.com/capitalone/react-native-pathjs-charts) are mostly SVG based, and performance is very bad for anything other than displaying a static chart of a hundred or so points.

 [React Native Charts Wrapper](https://github.com/wuxudong/react-native-charts-wrapper) is a wrapper around the native charting libraries [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) for Android and [Charts](https://github.com/danielgindi/Charts) for iOS, the latter of which I'd enjoyed using in a native iOS project some years ago.
-I expect performance is better, but at the expense of additional installation steps due to the use of native code.
+I expect performance is significantly better than the SVG options, but at the expense of additional installation steps due to the use of native code.
 In addition, matching styling of these charts on other platforms (e.g. web) would add effort if consistentcy was desired.
-I really wanted to find a JavaScript only solution that didn't require any native code, could share styling and configuration with a web-based implementation, and was performant enough to plot thousands of data points simultaneously, and plot data streamed at 60 Hz.
+I really wanted to find a solution that minimized the use of native code, could share styling and configuration with a web-based implementation, and was performant enough to plot thousands of data points simultaneously, and plot data streamed at 60 FPS.

 Given the above constraints, it seemed to leave two main options.

 The first is charting using SVG Elements Directly.
-See the following resources.
 [Building SVG Line Charts in React](https://www.headway.io/blog/building-a-svg-line-chart-in-react) is a detailed blog post that describes how to do this.
-The approach in the above post can be extended to React Native with [react-native-svg](https://github.com/react-native-svg/react-native-svg).
+This approach can be extended to React Native with [react-native-svg](https://github.com/react-native-svg/react-native-svg).
-It seemed possible to get performance gains over existing SVG based libraries by creating a custom solution, although it wouldn't be particularly easy.
+It seemed possible to get performance gains over existing SVG based libraries by creating a custom solution, although it wouldn't be particularly easy and would still be subject to the same limitations as the existing SVG-based plotting libraries.
 One user in the Reddit post [Is it possible for react native, to render a line chart every 10-15ms to stream real time data (e.g. Sensor Data)?](https://www.reddit.com/r/reactnative/comments/j55w1b/is_it_possible_for_react_native_to_render_a_line/) seemed to have good success.
 However, it wasn't obvious that this approach would meet the performance requirements that I was looking for.

 The second approach is to use one of the many canvas-based charting libraries.
 I've used several of these before on the web and found the performance to be very good, supporting plotting well into the thousands of points.
 Being able to adapt one of these libraries to React Native would make the generation of consistent plots across web and mobile easier.
-And it seemed there were existing libraries that brought canvas support to React Native.
 **Using canvas charts in React Native was the approach I decided to take.**

 There were a few implementations such as [clchart](https://github.com/seerline/clchart) and [react-native-chartjs](https://github.com/KittyCookie/react-native-chartjs), both of which were small projects that didn't seem to be widely used or actively maintained.
-I decided to use [Chart.js](https://www.chartjs.org) which I'd used before with success.
+I decided to use [Chart.js](https://www.chartjs.org) which I'd used before with success and implement it inside of a React Native `WebView`.
 It's not the most performant of the canvas-based charting libraries, but is decent and easy enough to use.
+The implementation below should be easily extensible to support other canvas-based plotting libraries in React Native.
+*Note that the sample code below uses Chart.js 3, which is still in Beta at the time of this writing.*

 # Minimal Implementation

-The only dependency was [react-native-webview](https://github.com/react-native-webview/react-native-webview) to allow the canvas element to be created in the web view.
+The only dependency was [react-native-webview](https://github.com/react-native-webview/react-native-webview) to allow the `canvas` element to be created in the web view.
+This did require native code, but the installation process was very easy.
-Within minutes I was able to generate a chart with thousands of points using the code below.
+Within moments I was able to copy-and-paste a simple sample chart from the web and generate a chart with thousands of points in a React Native app using the code below.
-This implementation could just as easily be pasted and opened in a browser with no modifications.

 ```jsx
 // App.js